Tampa Bay Buccaneers: Tony Dungy years (1996–2001)

-The 1998 season, the first to be played in the newly constructed Raymond James Stadium, saw the Bucs lose several close games en route to a disappointing 8–8 record.
-The Bucs had to play the first six football games of the year (including preseason) on the road, as the new stadium was not quite finished.
+The 1998 season, the first to be played in the newly constructed Raymond James Stadium, saw the Buccaneers lose several close games en route to a disappointing 8–8 record.
+The Buccaneers had to play the first six football games of the year (including preseason) on the road, as the new stadium was not quite finished.

 The 1999 season brought much better fortune.
-On the strength of the NFL's number 3 overall defense and a performance by rookie quarterback Shaun King, the Bucs finished the season with an 11–5 record and won their third NFC Central Division Championship.
+On the strength of the NFL's number 3 overall defense and a performance by rookie quarterback Shaun King, the Buccaneers finished the season with an 11–5 record and won their third NFC Central Division Championship.
 They beat the Washington Redskins 14–13 in the Divisional round, before losing to the eventual Super Bowl Champion St. Louis Rams in a low-scoring NFC Championship Game, 11–6.
-The Bucs' loss was controversial, highlighted by the reversal of a pass from King to wide receiver Bert Emanuel, which ended the Bucs' chances at continuing their last-minute drive.
-In league meetings following the season, the NFL changed the rules regarding what constituted an incomplete pass.
+The Buccaneers' loss was controversial, highlighted by the reversal of a pass from King to wide receiver Bert Emanuel, which ended the Buccaneers' chances at continuing their last-minute drive.
+In league meetings after the season, the NFL changed the rules regarding what constituted an incomplete pass.

-While the Bucs played well in 2000 and 2001 and made the playoffs in each season, they were unable to fulfill their primary goal of a Super Bowl victory.
+While the Buccaneers played well in 2000 and 2001 and made the playoffs in each season, they were unable to fulfill their primary goal of a Super Bowl victory.
 The wild card spots that Tampa Bay earned forced them to go on the road for their postseason opener in each year, and both road games took them into frigid Philadelphia to play the Eagles.
 The Buccaneers historically have struggled in games played with a temperature of less than 32 F (as late as 1999, they had never won a game with a temperature played under 40 degrees) and the latter loss to the Eagles was the sixth time that Tampa Bay had lost a postseason game on the road (out of six played).